mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

   - homelab
 ---

-TODO: Table of contents

 Six years ago, I built my [first home server](/building-a-vm-homelab-2017/).
 It made a huge difference to my software development workflow, so over the years, I've gotten more into the homelab scene and added custom-built storage server, a dedicated firewall, and more advanced switches.
-And I work with Raspberry Pis so I had several Raspberry Pis everywhere.

 My wife has pointed out that I never clean certain parts of my office because of all the wires.
 I thought, "What?
 No, this is a normal amount of wires."
 But then I started looking at them and realized it was kind of a lot of wires...